 - Level of education

-- Armed Forces Vocational Aptitude Battery (ASVAB) score
+- Armed Forces Vocational Aptitude Battery (ASVAB) test score

 - References (from employers, school officials, and law enforcement officers)